josealb/CarND-MPC-Project/report.md

 ### Choice of N and dt values
 Our solver must use a discrete path prediction and we can choose 2 parameters.
 How many future steps we want to predict, and what is the time difference between the two.
+* The value N determines how many steps in the future our car plans.
+A too small value here would make the car focus only on the short term path and not plan well for curves.
+A value too large here would make our model computationally inefficient.
+* The value dt teremines the temporal resolution of our model.
+We want a resolution that is high enough to allow for smooth control, but not so high that basically nothing happens between timesteps.
+* The planning horizon comes from N*dt.
+The larger the value the more our car plans forward in time.
+* We can also multiply the planning horizon times the velocity (N*dt*v) to see how many meters forward our vehicle is planning.
+We don't want to plan longer than the reference path since the vehicle wouldn't know what to plan and it would be a waste of computational resources.

 I tried N=20 and dt=0.05 for most of the project, but I was having trouble with latency, so I decided to change it to N=10 and dt = 0.1
 Planning much longer results in the estimated path going further than the reference path given by the simulator and gives strange results, as reported by some users on the forums.